 egg wash, 1 egg beaten with 1 tablespoon of water

-1. Place the hot tap water, honey and yeast in a large lidded container (one that will hold at least 5 quarts – I use a food storage bucket).
-Mix well, add yeast and stir again.
-Mix in the butter, salt and flour; stir well with a large wooden spoon or a large sturdy whisk (I use this one – thanks Anna!) until all the flour is incorporated.
+Place the hot tap water, honey and yeast in a large lidded container (one that will hold at least 5 quarts - I use a food storage bucket) and stir well.
+Mix in the butter, salt eggs and flour; stir well with a large wooden spoon or a large sturdy whisk (I use this one ) until all the flour is incorporated.

-3. Cover (not airtight), and allow to rest at room temperature until the dough rises and collapses (or flattens on top), approximately 1 1/2 -2 hours.
+- \Cover (not airtight), and allow to rest at room temperature until the dough rises and collapses (or flattens on top), approximately 1½ -2 hours.
 The dough can be used immediately after the initial rise, though it is much easier to handle when cold.
 Refrigerate in a lidded (not airtight) container and use over the next 5 days.
 Beyond 5 days, freeze in 1-pound portions in an airtight container for up to 4 weeks.
 Defrost frozen dough overnight in the refrigerator before using.
 Then allow the usual rest and rise time.

-4. When you’re ready to start baking, oil the baking surface of a sheet pan.
-Remove half of the dough from the bucket onto a well floured surface.
-(I use one of these to transfer the dough, so handy!)
+- When you're ready to start baking, oil the baking surface of a sheet pan.
+Remove half of the dough from the bucket onto a well-floured surface.
 Return the rest of the dough to the refrigerator if not using.

-6. Line up your three ropes in front of you on a work surface.
+- Line up your three ropes in front of you on a work surface.
 Braid the ropes, starting from the center and working to one end.
 Turn the loaf over, rotate it, and braid from the center out to the remaining end.
 This produces a loaf with a more uniform thickness than when braided from end to end.
-There is a very helpful tutorial on braiding bread here.

-7. Allow the bread to rest and rise on the prepared cookie sheet for approximately 1 hour and 20 minutes (or just 40 minutes if you’re using fresh, unrefrigerated dough) or until puffy and doubled in size.
+- Allow the bread to rest and rise on the prepared cookie sheet for approximately 1 hour and 20 minutes (or just 40 minutes if you’re using fresh unrefrigerated dough) or until puffy and doubled in size.

-8. Preheat the oven to 350˚ F. When dough is doubled in size, brush all over with the egg wash, then sprinkle liberally with sea salt.
+- Preheat the oven to 350˚ F. When the dough is doubled in size, brush all over with the egg wash, then sprinkle liberally with sea salt.
 Bake near the center of the oven for about 25 minutes.
 Smaller or larger loaves will require adjustments in baking time.
-The challah is done when golden brown, and the braids near the center of the loaf offer resistance to pressure.
+The challah is done when golden brown and the braids near the center of the loaf offer resistance to pressure.
 Allow to cool before slicing or eating (if you can!).